Charlie Curnow

-Charles Curnow (born 3 February 1997) is a professional Australian rules footballer playing for the Sydney Swans in the Australian Football League.
-He previously played for the Carlton Football Club.
-A key position forward, Curnow is a two-time winner of the Coleman Medal as the leading goalkicker in the AFL home-and-away season.
+Charles Curnow (born 3 February 1997) is a professional Australian rules footballer who plays as a key forward for the Sydney Swans in the Australian Football League (AFL).
+He previously played 149 games for Carlton between 2016 and 2025.

+Widely praised for his dominance and athleticism, Curnow is a three-time winner of the Coleman Medal, awarded to the leading goalkicker in the home-and-away season.
+He has been named in the All-Australian team three times, and was Carlton's leading goalkicker five times.